 Aster family (Aster family)

 Cultivation: The preference is full sun and mesic to dry conditions.
 Almost any kind of soil is satisfactory if the site is well-drained, but this plant typically grows in poor soil that is rocky or sandy.
 A high pH is tolerated.
-Overall, this plant develops more slowly than most perennial asters (Aster spp.) and it is a bit more difficult to grow.
+Overall, this plant develops more slowly than most perennial asters (Symphyotrichum spp.) and it is a bit more difficult to grow.
 It doesn't tolerate much competition from taller ground vegetation.
 While the drought tolerance of mature plants is good, some of the lower leaves will wither away and fall from the stems.

 Range & Habitat: The native Silky Aster occurs primarily in the northern tier of counties and in many counties along the Illinois and Mississippi Rivers (see Distribution Map).
 It is an uncommon plant that appears to be declining in abundance as a result of habitat destruction.
 These habitats include upland dolomite prairies, gravel prairies, sand prairies, hill prairies, stabilized sand dunes, upland sandy savannas, limestone glades, and prairie remnants along railroads.
 This is an indicator plant of high quality habitats in dry open areas.

 Photographic Location: The photograph was taken at the webmaster's wildflower garden in Urbana, Illinois.

 Comments: This is a truly beautiful little plant with attractive foliage and flowerheads.
 It's an excellent candidate as a wildflower in a sunny rock garden.
-In Illinois, Silky Aster (Aster sericeus) can be distinguished from all other asters (Aster spp.) within the state by its exceptional foliage, which has a silvery or silky appearance because of the numerous fine hairs covering its stems and leaves.
+In Illinois, Silky Aster (Symphyotrichum sericeum) can be distinguished from all other asters (Symphyotrichum spp.) within the state by its exceptional foliage, which has a silvery or silky appearance because of the numerous fine hairs covering its stems and leaves.
 It also has larger flowerheads (often exceeding 1" across) than most native or naturalized species of asters within the state.
-Many asters of North America, including Silky Aster, have been reassigned recently to the genus Symphyotrichum.
-As a result, many authors now refer to Silky Aster as Symphyotrichum sericeum.
+A scientific synonym of this plant is Aster sericeus.